There Actually Is an Upside to Dementia

 Introduce the topic of “dementia” at your next summer party and you’ll find the mood quickly turns from happy to heavy-hearted.
 We’ve long been told (and perhaps witnessed firsthand) all of the negative connotations and associations that go along with the disease.
-And since there is still not a cure, it’s only natural that an Alzheimer’s diagnosis in a family member triggers numerous worries.
+And since there is still not a cure, it’s only natural that a dementia diagnosis in a family member triggers numerous worries.

 What isn’t as frequently discussed – if at all – are the bright experiences of dementia.
 The truth is, studies have shown that as few as 25% of people with mild or moderate dementia self-describe their own lives as negative.
 According to Dr. Peter Rabins, author of “The 36-Hour Day” in which the study is outlined, and a professor at the University of Maryland, “I’ve seen that you can be a wonderful grandparent and not remember the name of the grandchild you adore.
 You can be with people you love and enjoy them, even if you’re not following the whole conversation.”